mafzaldev/bytewise-fellowship-flutter/Week-02(REST API and State Management)/index.md

 ---

-### GET response handling in Flutter
+### GET request handling in Flutter

-I learnt how to handle REST API GET requests in Flutter, like:
+I learnt how to handle GET requests in Flutter, like:

 - building List with JSON Data using FutureBuilder
 - building List with JSON Data using FutureBuilder with custom model